adasneves127/adasneves_hacker_news_proj/README.md

 Before Testing, please run the program through the steps above to properly fill out the database, as the test of GUI Components requires the `output.db` file to have all the data in it.

 Once the database has been populated, run the automated tests with `pytest`

+### Additional Test

+For my final test, I wrote a test to ensure that my GUI was displaying all the results in the table.